-Motivated by the public debate regarding corporate responsibility, we construct a memory-based cognitive model of decision making to illustrate how corporate and political communication can impact policy preferences.
-We test the predictions of our model in a new large-scale experimental survey of U.S. citizens on their support for economic policies such as corporate bailouts.
+Motivated by the public debate regarding corporate responsibility, we construct a memory-based model of decision-making to illustrate how corporate and political communication can impact policy preferences.
+We test the predictions of our model in a new large-scale survey of U.S. citizens on their support for economic policies such as corporate bailouts.
 We first establish that the public demands corporations to behave better within society, a sentiment we label “big business discontent.”
-Then, using random variation in the order of survey sections and in the exposure to animated videos, we confirm two key predictions of our model.
-First, messages, or cues, that prime respondents to think about policy through the lens of corporate responsibility make people more averse to bailouts.
-Second, attempts to paint a positive public image of big business can actually backfire, as they focus attention on an aspect of the policy decision on which the public has well-established negative views.
+Then, using random variation in the order of survey sections and in the exposure to animated videos, we confirm the key predictions of our model.
+First, messages that prime respondents to think about policy through the lens of corporate responsibility make people more averse to bailouts, while reframing the issue in terms of economic trade-offs has opposite effects.
+Second, attempts to paint a positive public image of big business can actually backfire, as they focus attention on an aspect on which the public has well-established negative views.